Plaster

 Set Stage

 The plaster gradually heats up and hardens at this stage.
 The exact rate depends on the mixture and the size of the casting.
-It is an excellent time to remove the casting from the mold when the plaster cools down.
+It is time to remove the casting from the mold when the plaster cools down.
+The set stage starts mostly between 45-60 min after mixing.

 Cure Stage